mswjs/msw/MIGRATING.md

 ### `ctx.errors`

-The `ctx.data` utility has been removed in favor of constructing a mocked JSON response with the "data" property in it.
+The `ctx.errors` utility has been removed in favor of constructing a mocked JSON response with the "errors" property in it.

 ```js
 import { HttpResponse } from 'msw'